open-telemetry/oteps/text/metrics/0113-exemplars.md

 #### Counter

 Exemplars give value to counter aggregations by tying metric and trace data together.
 When enabled, the aggregator will retain a small bounded list of exemplars at each checkpoint, containing at least the minimum and maximum value measurements whose trace context was sampled.
-Measurements should only be retained if there is a sampled trace context when the measurement was recorded.
+Measurements SHOULD be retained only if there is a sampled trace context when the measurement was recorded.

 #### MinMaxSumCount

 The aggregator should maintain a list of at least two exemplars (when enabled), one near the maximum value and one near the minimum value.
-Preference should be given to exemplars with sampled traces, and if those are not available then the actual min and max values should be used.
+Preference SHOULD be given to exemplars with sampled traces, and if those are not available then the actual min and max values SHOULD be used.